StephenWakely/pongular/README.md

 ## Testing

-Of course Dependecy Injection is only mildy useful until you start writing tests for your code.
+Of course Dependecy Injection is only mildly useful until you start writing tests for your code.
 Pongular comes with pongular-mocks (ripped off from angular-mocks).

 In your specs require pongular and pongular-mocks first, and then setup the module before requiring the module under test.
 An extra method `isModuleDefined` enables you to only setup the module once per test run :